technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     ![](./media/image84.png)

->**Summary:**By implementing the MLOps pipelines, we have automated the process of model deployment and lifecycle management.
+>**Summary:** By implementing the MLOps pipelines, we have automated the process of model deployment and lifecycle management.
 This ensures that Contoso Bank’s predictive models are continuously updated and deployed with minimal manual intervention.
 The automation enables faster iteration cycles and supports the bank’s dynamic marketing needs.

 # Exercise 4: Integrating Azure OpenAI service and AI service for Customer Engagement

 >**Introduction:** :In this task, we will integrate the Azure OpenAI chatbot into Contoso Bank’s customer engagement platforms.
 The chatbot will serve as an interactive tool for customers, helping them explore loan products, get personalized loan recommendations, and receive real-time assistance.
 We will use Azure OpenAI’s natural language processing capabilities to ensure the chatbot delivers a smooth, human-like experience while collecting valuable customer data for further analysis.

 ### **Task 5 : Set Up Azure AI Search service**

+In this task, we create Azure AI Search service to enrich the chatbot with enhanced search capabilities.

 1. Switch back to Azure portal and search for **Azure AI search** and select it.